Gluten Free Crescent Rolls

 How to Make Gluten-Free Crescent Rolls

-Make the Dough: In a mixing bowl, whisk together the gluten free flour and dry ingredients.
-Use a pastry blender to cut in the cold butter cubes.
-In a separate bowl, whisk together the milk and egg.
-Add this mixture into the dry ingredients and stir to combine.
-The dough should come together in a sticky ball.
-Wrap the dough and place it in the fridge to chill for about a half hour.
+- Make the dough.
+Add the wet mixture to the dry ingredients and stir to combine to form a sticky ball.
+Wrap the dough and place it in the fridge to chill for about half an hour.

-Roll and Wash: Roll each triangle into a crescent shape one at a time, beginning at the wide end and ending with the point.
+- Brush the rolls.
 Move the finished rolls to a parchment-lined baking sheet.
-Lastly, whisk some milk with a bit of honey for the wash and brush this over the crescent rolls.
+Lastly, whisk some milk with a bit of honey for the wash, and brush this over the crescent rolls.

-Bake: Bake these gluten free crescent rolls in the oven for about 12 minutes or so, until puffed up and golden.
+- Bake.
+Bake these gluten-free crescent rolls in the oven for about 12 minutes or so, until puffed up and golden.

-Tips for Success
+Tips for Perfect Crescent Rolls

-- Use Fast Rising Yeast: Also called instant yeast, this type of yeast allows you to skip the proofing stage.
+- Use fast-rising yeast.
+Also called instant yeast, this type of yeast allows you to skip the proofing stage.
 It really gives the best results with this recipe and makes it extra speedy!

-- Prevent the Dough From Sticking: The gluten free crescent roll dough will be a bit sticky, and that’s normal.
+- Prevent the dough from sticking.
+The gluten-free crescent roll dough will be a bit sticky, and that’s normal.
 Be sure to flour your work station as well as your rolling pin (and even your hands if needed!) to keep the dough from sticking too much as you work with it.

 A tender crescent roll fresh from the oven is my go-to versatile dinner roll.
 The soft, rich texture is seriously the best for soaking up everything from Gluten Free Gravy to the Best Chili Recipe Ever.
 For this reason, these rolls are just as perfect to serve with a holiday dinner as they are with a cozy weeknight meal!
 Here are more easy dinner ideas to pair them with:

-- Amp up an easy Gluten-Free Chicken Rice Casserole or Shepherd’s Pie with a side of fluffy rolls.
+- Casseroles.
+Amp up an easy Gluten-Free Chicken Rice Casserole or Shepherd’s Pie with a side of fluffy rolls.

 How to Store and Reheat Extras

-Gluten free crescent rolls are at their freshest just after they’re baked!
+- Store at room temperature.
+Gluten-free crescent rolls are at their freshest just after they’re baked!
 However, leftover rolls will keep well enough when stored airtight on the countertop for 3-5 days.
-They’re easy to reheat in the microwave for a few seconds, or in the oven wrapped in foil until warmed through.

-Yes!
-The baked crescent rolls are great to freeze and defrost for easy reheating whenever the need arises.
+- Freeze.
+Baked crescent rolls are great to freeze and defrost for easy reheating.
 To freeze the rolls, let them cool completely.
 I recommend pre-freezing them in a single layer on a baking sheet, then transferring them to an airtight container or freezer bag.
+Store your crescents frozen for up to 2 months.
+They can be reheated in the oven right from the freezer, on low heat for 10-15 minutes, or until warmed through.

 More Easy Gluten-Free Bread Recipes